aprilsears/chronically-well/README.md

 | **Responsive Design** | • Implemented responsive layouts using Flexbox<br>• Created media queries for different screen sizes<br>• Built with mobile-first approach |

 **How to Download**
-1. Set up required API keys
-Before installing the application, you'll need to obtain these API keys:
+1. Set up: Before installing the application, you'll need to obtain these API keys:

-    A. Nutritionix API: For nutrition data lookups; Sign up at Nutritionix API Create an application to get your App ID and API Key
+    A. Nutritionix API: For nutrition data lookups; Sign up at Nutritionix API Create an application to get your App ID and API Key @ https://developer.nutritionix.com/signup

-    B. YouTube API (Google Cloud): For video metadata Sign up for a Google Cloud account
-    Create a project and enable the YouTube Data API v3 Create API credentials for your project
+    B. YouTube API (Google Cloud): For video metadata Sign up for a Google Cloud account @ https://console.cloud.google.com/ Create a project and enable the YouTube Data API v3 Create API credentials for your project